jimdoescode/phpstorm_artisan/README.md

 A few things to note
 --------------------

+- You must have Laravel 4 installed and properly configured for artisan to work correctly.
 - This only works for artisan in Laravel 4.
 - Your console must be in the same directory as the artisan file or you must create a global path to your artisan file.
 - Optional artisan parameters are marked in square brackets [].
 Required artisan parameters are not enclosed in brackets.